Oops and Daisies

 Know there will be stress… and find a way to cope

-Some things will go as planned… other things will most definitely not.
+Some things will go as planned.
+Other things will most definitely not.
 As such, make sure you have some wine on hand.
 (Aldi and Winking Owl are my friends).
 Or have another way to relax or de-stress.
 Go for a run.
 Take a bubble bath.
 Make time to take care of yourself.
 As more than one friend reminded me time and time again, “Take a breath, it’ll all get done… eventually.”

 Home renovation